atrabulsi/solid-poc/docs/workshops/domain-driven-design.md

 [The swagger file can be found here](http://localhost:8083/docs/swagger)

 We have two routes: one to create a wave (POST) and one to retrieve a wave (GET).
 The waves are all stored in Redis for 1 hour.
 You will see 4 main layers in this workshop: controllers, application, domain, and infrastructure.
+Each layer has one responsibility, and we must not mix those layers together.

 ### 1. Controllers
 We'll start with the controller: Controllers in DDD ARE NOT part of the bounded context.
 They are called "adapters" in Hexagonal architecture.